 Coming soon to Waterville

-The new building has an approximately 3,000 square foot Exhibit Hall, an additional approximately 3,000 square foot gathering hall, separate birthday party rooms, classroom spaces, bathrooms, and office space, room for outdoor exhibits and playscapes and a substantial kitchen, perfect for catering events or running children's cooking programs
+The new building has an approximately 3,000 square foot Exhibit Hall, an additional approximately 3,000 square foot gathering hall, separate birthday party rooms, classroom spaces, bathrooms, office space, and room for outdoor exhibits and playscapes.
+There is also a substantial kitchen, perfect for catering events or running children's cooking programs.

 Located just 2 minutes from I-95, our new location is less than 2 miles from other family-friendly organizations like the AYC, Educare, Colby Art Museum, Common Street Arts, Railroad Square Cinema, the Waterville Public Library, Quarry Road Trails and the Waterville Opera House.
 We are also close to the Waterville downtown, Elm Plaza, and Waterville Commons.

 THE POWER OF PLAY